djay/hostout.ubuntu/collective/hostout/README.txt

 Todo list
 *********

-- use latest fabbric and thus switch to python2.6
+- use latest fabric and thus switch to python2.6

 - finish ubuntu bootstrap